LukeZGD/DDLC-LOVE/README.md

 # DDLC-3DS

 A Doki Doki Literature Club port for the Nintendo 3DS!
 Programmed in Lua, running under the LovePotion framework.

+**DDLC-LOVE, a DDLC port for the Switch, PSP, and PS Vita, will be found in the ddlclove branch of this repo.**

 This port is unofficial and is not affiliated with Team Salvato.
 Please support the official game.
 You can download Doki Doki Literature Club at: http://ddlc.moe